caydel/CoreTranslator/README.md

 * Install [.NET Core SDK](http://dot.net)
 * Compile the project using command `dotnet publich -c Release -r win-x64`
 * Run the published `exe` in your ASP.NET Core app root folder
+    - Under your app root folder, there shall be `Views` folder and `Models` folder.
 * Input your bing translate API key.
 Get it [here](https://portal.azure.com)

+The Core Translator won't override any existing translation nor resources files.
+If your content was already surrounded with `@Localizer[""]`, we won't touch it.

 ## Caution